Jobs had battled cancer for years

 It’s long been Silicon Valley legend: Jobs and Wozniak built their first commercial product, the Apple 1, in Jobs’ parents’ garage in 1976.
 Jobs sold his Volkswagen van to help finance the venture.
 The primitive computer, priced at $666.66, had no keyboard or display, and customers had to assemble it themselves.

 The following year, Apple unveiled the Apple II computer at the inaugural West Coast Computer Faire.
+The machine was a hit, and the personal computing revolution was under way.

 Jobs was among the first computer engineers to recognize the appeal of the mouse and the graphical interface, which let users operate computers by clicking on images instead of writing text.